Eynorey/SAM/_docs/UC-Specification-CRUD.md

 ### 3.12 Applicable Standards

 ## 4\.
 Preconditions

-> _[A precondition of a use case is the state of the system that must be present prior to a use case being performed.]_
+There is a number of preconditions, which depend on the action performed with the course entry (Create, Read, Update or Delete).

-### 4.1 Precondition One
+### 4.1 Precondition One (Create)
+User has to be logged in on the platform in order to offer a new course.
+### 4.2 Precondition Two (Read, Update, Delete)
+To update or delete a course the course entry have to be existent in the list of courses displayed to the user.
+It also has to be offered by the user for him to update or delete it.
+Displaying the course is available for all the users, inclusive guest-users.

 ## 5\.
 Postconditions

-> _[A postcondition of a use case is a list of possible states the system can be in immediately after a use case has finished.]_
+Postconditions of the case depend on the action, similarly with the preconditions.

-### 5.1 Postcondition One
+### 5.1 Postcondition One (Create)
+A new course with the entered data needs to be created on the platform and appear in the available list of courses.
+### 5.2 Postcondition Two (Update)
+The information entered into the fields and confirmed by a user is updated in the course detail view and the list view.
+### 5.3 Postcondition Three(Delete)
+The course disappearse from the list of available courses.

 ## 6\.
 Extension Points

 ## 7\.
 Function Points

 According to the estimation table below, the use case can be measured with 31 function points.
 ![](fp_domain-characteristic_uc-4.png)